-The Carson-Newman University Education Unit is accredited by the National Council for Accreditation of Teacher Education (NCATE) which has merged with the Teacher Education Accreditation Council (TEAC) to become the Council for the Accreditation of Educator Preparation (CAEP).
+The Carson-Newman University Education Department is accredited by the Council for the Accreditation of Educator Preparation (CAEP).
 All licensure programs are approved by the Tennessee State Board of Education.
-The Praxis pass rate for 2016-17 is 100%.
+Praxis pass rate information is displayed yearly in Tennessee's Annual Teacher Preparation Report Card.